Restitution of conjugal rights: Current situation in former British colonies and Commonwealth nations

 English law was imported to many parts of the world through colonization, and so was the concept of restitution of conjugal rights, which continues to exist in law, in various forms, in some former British possessions, including India.
 In India, the concept has been subject to controversy, and was called by Khardekar (MP), at the time of the drafting of the Hindu Marriage Act, 1955 (which contains it), "uncouth, barbarous and vulgar".

 In 1984, the Supreme Court of India upheld the constitutionality of the restitution of conjugal rights, in Saroj Rani v Sudarshan Kumar Chadha (which found that the action of restitution of conjugal rights does not violate Article 14 or Article 21 of the Constitution, and is therefore a valid action).

 Human Rights Watch has criticized this concept as being a cause of violence and discrimination against women.

 Recently this law was challenged again in the Supreme Court post the Right to Privacy verdict by Ojaswa Pathak and Mayank Gupta, two students of Gujarat National Law University.
+YGL of the World Economic Forum Dr Fernandes explained how RCR directly violates Article 21 of the Indian Constitution and called for collegium vigilance of RCR Judgements.